San Pedro Cholula: Geography

 The valley floor is an expanse of plains crossed by a number of small rivers, streams and arroyos, with the most significant being the Atoyac River.
 The Atoyac River has its beginning in the runoff of both the Iztaccíhuatl and Popocatepetl volcanoes.
 The area has an average altitude of 2,190masl, with a gentle descent from northwest to southeast along the Atoyac River.
 There are two main elevations: the Zapotecas Mountain, which rises about 200 meters over the valley and the Tecajetes, which rises 210 meters.
 There is mountain biking and motocross on the Zapotecas Mountain as well as parasailing at the San Bernardino Chalchilhuapan Mountain.
 Each year, there is a mountain biking event just north of the city in March in three categories: beginners, advanced and expert.
 The race begins from the main plaza of Cholula and extends for 50 km through a number of small communities.
 The Zapotecas Mountain is important culturally as well, figuring in a number of local myths and legends, including one about a man who made a pact with a demon in order to obtain money to sponsor a religious festival.

+Climate

 It has a temperate climate with an average temperature of between 18 and 20C, and typically no more than 20 to 40 days with frost per year.
 There is a rainy season that lasts from May to October which provides about 800 to 900 mm of rainfall per year.
 This climate made the area very important agriculturally during the pre Hispanic and colonial eras.